AdaCore/training_material/courses/spark_for_ada_programmers/150_spark_boundary/02-system_boundary.rst

   .. code:: ada

-     Var : Integer := 42 with Volatile, Effective_Reads;
+     Object : Integer := 42 with Volatile, Effective_Reads;
      if Cond then
-        Val := Var;
+        Value := Object;
      end if;
-     -- value of Var here depends on Cond
+     -- value of Object here depends on Cond

 * A variable with :ada:`Effective_Writes` set to :ada:`True`